openMMF/Multimode-Floquet/README.rst

 make lib_lapack

 Both commands build all needed object files and move them to the local directory build/.
-Subsequently, these object files are collected in the library file lib/libmultimodefloquet.a, which is copied to folder lib/ .
+Subsequently, these object files are collected in the library files lib/libopenmmf.a and lib/libopenmmf.so , which is copied to folder lib/ .
 The Fortran modules produced when compiling the sources are moved to the directory include/.

-Several examples are in the folders examples/FORTRAN and examples/CPP.
+Several examples are in the folders examples/FORTRAN, examples/CPP and examples/PYTHON.
 In each directory, a Makefile takes care of creating executables.